how to save water

 Is it safe to swim in water after there has been heavy rain?

-Poor water quality can result after periods of heavy rainfall, which is why the Department of Agriculture, Environment and Rural Affairs (DAERA) advise not to bathe during heavy rainfall or for up to 48 hours after heavy rainfall.
-There are two main sources contributing to poor water quality at these times, farm runoff and spills from stormwater overflows.
+Poor bathing water quality can result after periods of heavy rainfall, which is why the Department of Agriculture, Environment and Rural Affairs (DAERA) advises not to bathe during heavy rainfall or for up to 48 hours after heavy rainfall.
+There are two main sources contributing to poor water quality at these times, farm run-off and spills from stormwater overflows.

 Further information can be found on DAERA’s website under Bathing Water FAQs.